-The OCC Outdoor Activity Club is a 6-week intensive outdoor leadership development opportunity for youth between the ages of 16 and 30.
+The OCC Outdoor Activity Club is an outdoor leadership development opportunity for youth between the ages of 16 and 30 located in Calgary, Alberta.
 Participants will to learn how to lead themselves and others outdoors, develop project management skills, and receive certifications in outdoor leadership and first aid.
 For their graduation project, they and their team will design and deliver their own outdoor experience for a group of children.

 Who: Youth between the ages of 16 – 30 years old